-Consider whether it might even be just normal newborn baby behaviour, as your little one adjusts to life outside the womb - see Fussy babies: is it the arsenic hour? and Fussy periods and wonder weeks.
+Consider whether it might even be just normal newborn baby behaviour, as your little one adjusts to life outside the womb - see Cluster feeding and fussing babies and Fussy periods and wonder weeks.
 Also, does your baby have any other symptoms as well, like a rash or odd-looking poos?
 Have your baby checked by your doctor in case there is anything medical that is causing your baby to be unsettled.
 It could be something as different as an ear or throat infection and nothing to do with your diet.

 If you have ruled out all of these causes and would like to check if it is your diet, it is important to consult a health professional before changing your diet.
 Particularly when you are breastfeeding, you need your nutrients and if you start avoiding foods, you will need to make up for what you are missing by eating different foods.
 A dietitian familiar with food intolerances would be the best type of health professional to guide you.
 You don’t need a GP referral to see a dietitian, but your GP may be able to recommend one.
 Or check out the ‘Find an Accredited Practising Dietitian’ page on the Dietitians Association of Australia website.